baronefr/rhavok-analysis/lib_rhavok/README.md

 # rhavok

-This is a small Python library used to collect the main assets we use in this work.
+This is a small Python library used to collect the main assets we use in our project.

 ```
 -- gym         gym environments